Pituitary Tumor: Treatment Choices

 Each type of treatment has its own goal:

 Surgery.
 The goal of surgery is to remove the whole tumor from the pituitary gland.
-This is possible with most microadenomas, but may be less likely with macroadenomas.
+This is often possible with most microadenomas, but may be less likely with macroadenomas.
 Sometimes the whole pituitary gland must be removed.
 Medicines are then needed to make the hormones that the pituitary gland used to make.

 Radiation.
 The goal of radiation therapy is to kill the tumor using beams of high-energy X-rays or particles.
 This treatment is often used when: